srtamrakar/python-s3/README.md

     ```python
     from S3Connector import S3Connector
     ```
-2. Create an instance by defining the path for logfiles, the project name, the level of logging and whether to log to sys.stdout.
+2. Create an instance by defining aws access credentials and region name.
+These parameters might not be needed, depending on the machine's access rights.
     ```python
-    # parameters might not be needed, based on the access rights of machine
     s3_connector = S3Connector(
         aws_access_key_id='##########',
         aws_secret_access_key='##########',